ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - Manages the funds (liquidity pool) and provides functionalities for fund management.
 Intended to mainly be called by system admin, though there is a facility for anyone to be a liquidity provider.

 ### CCTPFundmanager
 - Serves a similar function to the base FundManager implementation, but targetting compatability with Circle's Cross-Chain Transfer Protocol (CCTP).
-Funds are typically only held for short durations, as CCTP does not require a liquidity pool.
+Funds are typically only held for short durations, as CCTP does not require a sustained liquidity pool.

 ### LiquidityManagerRole**
 - Handles liquidity management with designated roles.
 It provides mechanisms to add or remove liquidity under strict role-based permissions.